 According to the Coral Restoration Foundation (CRF), a nonprofit conservation organization, the key to a successful project is to engage the community, something that is now taking place on Grand Cayman.
 Sunset House, Ocean Frontiers, Red Sail Sports, Divetech, Don Foster’s Dive and other local operators are providing boats and tanks for the dozens of volunteer divers.
 Southern Cross Club staff in Little Cayman will participate during an upcoming trip to Grand Cayman.
 Foster’s Food Fair, a local grocer, has donated the plastic milk crates being used to remove the rubble, while the local Subway has provided free sandwiches for the restoration crew.
 The hope, according to Sahm and Hatcher, is to encourage long-term involvement and partnerships that will keep the momentum going.

 “This is something we really need to do as a community, try to repair the damage to this beautiful reef,” says Hatcher.
 “If nobody’s going to be held accountable for this, we have to be accountable for it.”

 Team leaders and coordinators met with a Department of Environment officer on Monday for a project review, and the results according to the DOE, are encouraging because of the progress that has already been done.

-The project has an on-going need for more volunteers and anyone interesting in helping is asked to visit the Facebook page Cayman Magic Reef Recovery where volunteer dives and updates are continually posted.
+The project has an ongoing need for more volunteers and anyone interested in helping is asked to visit the Facebook page @Cayman Magic Reef Recovery, where volunteer dives and updates are continually posted.